 What is a presentation?
 What are visual aids?
 How do students use PowerPoint as a visual aid?

-All proctored testing is currently suspended due to the COVID-19 school closures.
+Academic proctored testing is currently suspended due to the COVID-19 school closures.
 Please continue to monitor the website and check Blackboard regularly for updates about specific classes.
-This includes any and all tests such as HESI, CLEP, GED, etc.

 The Learning Centers perform academic and proctored exams.
 Use the link above to find more information about academic and proctored exams.